microsoft/fhir-server/docs/ConvertDataOperation.md

 1. Verify.

 ### 1. Enable $convert-data
 You can enable $convert-data while deploying FHIR Server.
-In order to enable or disable the feature at a later stage, set the `FhirServer__Operations__ConvertData__Enabled` setting in the FHIR server to _true_.
+In order to enable or disable the feature at a later stage, set the `FhirServer__Operations__ConvertData__Enabled` setting in the FHIR server to _true_ or _false_ respectively.

 ### 2. Make API call
 Make a call to ```<<FHIR service base URL>>/$convert-data``` with the [Parameters](http://hl7.org/fhir/parameters.html) resource in the request body as described below: